Skip to Content

 DIY Faux Apothecary Cabinet – (Card File Chest)

 Are you a lover of Apothecary Cabinets, or do you call them Card File Chest?
-Anything with small drawers, even if they are fake, will catch my attention.
+Anything with small drawers, even fake ones, will catch my attention.

-I decided to attempt an IKEA HACK by building a DIY Faux Apothecary Cabinet – (Card file chest) out of this 16-cube storage unit.
+I decided to attempt an IKEA hack by building a DIY Faux Apothecary Cabinet – (Card file chest) out of this 16-cube storage unit.
 This will be perfect for storing my gardening supplies.

 IKEA 16-Cube Storage Unit for Apothecary Cabinet Repurposed Furniture Project.